multivendorx/multivendorx.github.io/source/includes/v1/_introduction.md

 # Introduction #

-MultiVendorX 3.1+ have been fully integrated with WordPress REST API.
+MultiVendorX have been fully integrated with WordPress REST API.
 This will now let developers interact with sites remotely by sending and receiving JSON objects.
-When a data is sent out or a HTTP(S) request is made to the API from external applications, the response will be returned in JSON, thereby allowing WCMp data to be created, read, updated or deleted.
+When a data is sent out or a HTTP(S) request is made to the API from external applications, the response will be returned in JSON, thereby allowing MultiVendorX data to be created, read, updated or deleted.

 MultiVendorX REST API has been introduced extending <a target="_blank" href="https://developer.wordpress.org/rest-api/">WordPress REST API</a> and <a target="_blank" href="https://woocommerce.github.io/woocommerce-rest-api-docs">WooCommerce REST API</a>.

 ## Prerequisites ##

 <aside class="notice">
-  <strong>Note:</strong> There is absolutely no need to install any extra plugin to access the latest WCMp REST API feature.
+  <strong>Note:</strong> There is absolutely no need to install any extra plugin to access the latest MultiVendorX REST API feature.
 </aside>
 To use __MultiVendorX REST API__ make sure you are using:

-* WC Marketplace 3.1+.
+* MultiVendorX.
 * WooCommerce 3.0+.
 * WordPress 4.7+.
 * Pretty permalinks in `Settings > Permalinks` so that the custom endpoints are supported. __Default permalinks will not work.__